sagalpreet/Google-Meet-Focus-Mode/README.md

   - All thats required is just a click
   - Only software required is the browser itself

+### Features

+- Once inside the focus mode, you no longer recieve notifications for any messages you recieve on chat window.
+- The top right bar that displays number of participants and stuff also disappears.
+- No longer do you get the option for switching on the mic and camera in focus mode even when you move your cursor accross the screen.

 ### How to use